Many countries in Asia, Africa, and Latin America are united by palm oil.

 Second, sowing and producing palm oil requires less labor than other monoculture crops.
 For example, in Colombia, plantain production requires an estimated 8 workers for every 10 hectares.
 By contrast, palm production requires only 1 worker for those same 10 hectares.
 Thus, an increase in palm production also increases unemployment as well as the cost of food, as other crops are displaced by palm.

 We must reconsider palm oil production to address these social and environmental concerns.
 An optimistic view of the future shows that civil society can exert pressure at two points.
 We must demand governments diversify agricultural projects and provide economic support for small and medium producers.
 Such measures can help reduce the displacement of small farmers due to the dynamics of palm production in rural areas.

 We must demand companies create and comply with production standards that respect human rights.
 The Roundtable on Sustainable Palm Oil (RSPO), a space for dialogue between companies and civil society, has debated which aspects of palm production should change in order to protect human rights.
 This year, we should watch Unilever, the owner of Sedal, FAB, Dove y Rexona, and others, which promised to only buy oil that met certain production standards.
 Should it fail to keep this promise, as Uprimny has suggested, we are left with mobilization and sabotage of companies that continue to use oil stained with human rights violations and environmental destruction.

 If we do not take action regarding palm production, our homes will continue to be filled with new smells, moisturizing creams, and greasy foods, while thousands of subsistence farmers are displaced and our forests lose their gorillas, trees, and water.

-*Researcher at the Center for the Study of Law, Justice and Society (Dejusticia)
+*Carlos Andrés is a researcher at the Center for Law, Justice and Society (Dejusticia).